Dylmoco/smoothr/storefronts/README.md

 Authentication will initialize automatically.
 The SDK is available as `window.Smoothr` or the lowercase `window.smoothr`.

+Google sign-in obeys `oauth_popup_enabled` (from `v_public_store` via `/api/config`).
+A popup is attempted on user click; if blocked or timed out the SDK falls back to the redirect flow. iOS Safari and iframe contexts always use redirect mode.

 Password reset requests always `POST` to the broker and use `credentials:'omit'`.